nikhilsbhat/gocd-cli/docs/doc/gocd-cli_environment_get.md

 ### Options

 ```
+      --env-var strings   list of environment variables to fetch from the GoCD environment
   -h, --help              help for get
+      --pipelines         when set fetches the pipeline alone
 ```

 ### Options inherited from parent commands